Coast Guard suspends search for man who fell from cruise ship off Florida coast

-Officials said 35-year-old Ronnie Peale Jr. fell off the Carnival Magic ship on Monday.
-Security footage on the ship shows Peale “leaned over the railing of his stateroom balcony and dropped into the water” around 4 a.m., according to a Coast Guard statement.
+Officials said Ronnie Peale Jr., 35, fell off the Carnival Magic ship on Monday.
+Security footage on the ship shows that Peale “leaned over the railing of his stateroom balcony and dropped into the water” at about 4 a.m., according to a Coast Guard statement.

 The Coast Guard said it searched more than 5,171 square miles and 60 hours.